Hydrosalpinx: Signs and symptoms

 Post-ovulation the egg is collected from the woman's reproductive organs, fused with sperm and the resulting fertilized ovum is reinserted into the uterus.

 Symptoms can vary.
-Some patients have lower often recurring abdominal pain or pelvic pain, while others may be asymptomatic.
-As tubal function is impeded, infertility is a common symptom.
+Some patients have recurring abdominal pain or pelvic pain, while others may be asymptomatic.
+Infertility is a common complication.
 Women who are not trying to get pregnant and have no pain, may go undetected.